An explicit Dobrushin uniqueness region for Gibbs point processes with repulsive interactions: Introduction

-The second aspect of our work is a comparison between the three uniqueness techniques.
-What transpires from this comparison is that the uniqueness region obtained from our Theorem is larger, and indeed contains, the explicit region obtained from cluster expansion \cite{Fernandez_Procacci_Scoppola,jansen_2019}.
-Furthermore, as expected, for $\beta$ small enough, our result is also better than the one obtained from disagreement percolation, yielding a larger range of possibile activities $z$.
-These comparisons give even more strength to our Theorem.
+The second aspect of our work is a comparison between the three uniqueness techniques; in particular, in Subsection \ref{sec:comparison}, we compare it to the explicit uniqueness regions that can be obtained from existing works on cluster expansion and disagreement percolation, in \cite{jansen_2019} and \cite{Hofer-temmel_Houdebert_2018}, respectively.
+What transpires from this comparison is that Theorem \ref{thm:uniqueness_ours} yields a larger uniqueness region than what can be obtained via cluster expansion \cite{Fernandez_Procacci_Scoppola_2007,jansen_2019}.
+Furthermore, as expected, for $\beta$ small enough, the result is also better than the one obtained from disagreement percolation, yielding a larger range of possible activities $z$ for which uniqueness holds.

-\medbreak The article is organised as follows: in Section \ref{section_preliminaries} we introduce the formalism of the article.
-In Section \ref{section_Dobrushin_theo_ours} we introduce the assumptions needed and state the main theorem.
-In Section \ref{section_discussion_assumptions} we discuss the assumptions and give a possible generalisation to our work.
-In Section \ref{section_comparison_other_methods} we compare our result to existing results coming from cluster expansion and disagreement percolation.
-Finally, in Section \ref{section_proof} we provide the proof of our theorem.
+\medbreak The article is organised as follows: in Section \ref{sec:preliminaries} we introduce the formalism used in this work.
+In Subsection \ref{sec:Dobrushin_thm_ours} we introduce the assumptions needed and state the uniqueness theorem, which is then proved in Subsection \ref{sec:proof}.
+In Subsection \ref{sec:discussion_assumptions} we comment on the assumptions and give possible generalisations to our work.
+In Subsections \ref{sec:compareDob} and \ref{sec:comparison} we discuss the optimality of our result, and compare it to existing results coming from cluster expansion and disagreement percolation.